August 25, 1715

 The Gazette published an optimistic medical report on the previous day.
 Now Louis XIV’s condition is critical.
 The gangrene spreads fast.

 It is Sunday.
 The fete of Saint-Louis, said to be the day when the Sun sets straight above the Grand Canal and aligns perfectly with the Chateau de Versailles, its gardens, and the King’s bedroom.

 Louis XIV had a terrible night.
 He barely slept due to the increasing pain in his leg, but the King does not wish it to get into the way of celebrating the day of Saint-Louis.
-As it was custom, the King was awoken at dawn by the sounds of drums and trumpets the guards played beneath his windows.
+As it was custom, the King was awoken at dawn by the sounds of drums and trumpets played by the guards beneath his windows.
 Louis did not seem incommoded and suggested the twenty-four violins should play in his anti-chamber during his dinner.

 As the curtains of the royal bed are closed for the night, the news of the King receiving the final rites spreads, crowds begin to gather in front of the chateau de Versailles.